 consent involves suicide prevention or sexual, physical or emotional abuse.

-a court is making health care decisions for the minor child or has given the authority to make health care decisions for the minor child to an adult other than a parent or to the minor child.
+A court is making health care decisions for the minor child or has given the authority to make health care decisions for the minor child to an adult other than a parent or to the minor child.
 Under these circumstances, do not disclose to a parent information about health care decisions not made by the parent.

-2119.3 Deceased Individuals
+2119.3 Deceased Applicant or Member

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-The personal representative for a deceased member is an executor, administrator or other person with authority to act on behalf of the member or the member's estate.
+The authorized representative (AR) for a deceased applicant or member is an executor, administrator or other person with authority to act on behalf of the applicant, member or the member's estate.
 These include:

 an executor, including an independent executor;